fonoster/routr/docs/guides/securing-the-signaling-path.md

 <img src="/docs/assets/images/blinkpro_tls_config.png" width=600>

-If everything went well you should see a green padlock like the one in the image bellow:
+If everything went well you should see a green padlock like the one in the image below:

 <img src="/docs/assets/images/blinkpro_tls_secured.png" width=400>